josesiqueira1/indication-mapper/PRESENTATION.md

 ## NestJS API

 I chose NestJS for the backend because it provides a well-structured, opinionated framework that scales well as the application grows.
-From the beginning, I aimed to clearly separate concerns (users, medications, mappings, etc.), and Nest’s modular architecture, built-in dependency injection, and native support for middlewares, interceptors, and guards made that straightforward.
+From the beginning, I aimed to clearly separate concerns (users, drugs, mappings, etc.), and Nest’s modular architecture, built-in dependency injection, and native support for middlewares, interceptors, and guards made that straightforward.

 NestJS also has excellent built-in support for inter-service communication, including gRPC, which made integration with the Python mapping service clean and minimal in terms of boilerplate.